Itisdanil/Leetcode/README.md

-#### This repository will contain solutions to problems with Leetcode
+#### This repository will contain solutions to problems with Leetcode in Python 3